 High-efficiency Condition

 Eligible high-efficiency equipment is considered any suitable material sold as a night cover.
-The cover must be applied for a period of at least 6 hours per night.
+The cover must be applied for a period of at least 6 hours per day (i.e., continuous overnight use).
 Vertical strip curtains may be in use 24 hours per day.

 Energy and Demand Savings Methodology